Graph Data Structure and Algorithms (Example)

 What is a Graph in Data Structure?

-A graph is a non-linear data structure that consists of vertices and edges, where vertices contain the information or data, and the edges work as a link between pair of vertices.
+A graph is a non-linear data structure that consists of vertices and edges, where vertices contain the information or data, and the edges work as a link between a pair of vertices.

-If edges are represented as E and vertices are represented as V, then the graph G can be written as the set of vertices and edges, such as G (V, E)
+If edges are represented as E and vertices are represented as V, then the graph G can be written as the set of vertices and edges, such as G (V, E).

 Example of Graph in Data Structure